carac01/Front-End-JavaScript/Lesson_1_Introduction.md

 #### Where do I put my JS code?

-It should be inside the <script> tag, but here is the question...
+It should be inside the _<script>_ tag, but here is the question...
-Where should be tag in HTML?
+Where should be <script> tag in HTML?

-#### Option 1.
-Naughty
+#### Option 1: Risky

-Inside _head_ part - the page will not load until script is not completed:
+Put <script> tag inside _head_ HTML(DOM) part - the page will be loaded when the script is completed.<br>
+It is risky because in case there are much information on the website and in <script>, it will take much time for user/visitor to wait the information from your web.

 ```html
 <!DOCTYPE html>